joshring/design-princples/README.md

 ## Prefer longer functions to fragmentation
 - Highly fragmented code is hard to read, small functions break the flow of the reader, especially when the function is far away and a comment can have the same effect as the function name without affecting the reader's flow.
 - Duplication is good if what we're duplicating isn't that complex.
 Overly DRY codebases are difficult to read as the code is highly fragmented and abstracted.
+- If a function is used once, the code should probably be inline, unless it's sufficiently complex it cannot be tested inline.

 ## Prefer standards to custom wrappers
 - Try to use more standard objects as they have more predictable behaviour, augment their behaviour by calling custom functions